Best Shoes for Haglund’s Deformity

 Read More >

-There is some speculation that a tight Achilles Tendon can cause Haglund’s Deformity, but there is no concrete evidence to confirm this.
-There is a mild genetic link to developing Haglund’s Deformity.
-We speculate that wearing high heels or repeated friction on the back of the heel significantly contributes to its development.
+There is a mild genetic link but we speculate that wearing high heels or repeated friction on the back of the heel significantly contributes to its development.

 A Physical Therapist or Sports Physical can quickly identify a Haglund’s Deformity from a clinical examination as it is associated with a large bump on the back of the heel bone alongside some swelling if it is particularly irritable.